cysouw/diathesis/text/c07_participle.md

 **Notes**

-The verb *zacken* 'to produce indentation' is also attested, though rare [@next a], so *gezackt* might not be a good example of a participle without finite usage.
+The finite verb *zacken* 'to produce indentation' is also attested, though rare [@next a], so *gezackt* might not be a good example of a participle without finite usage.

 In contrast, the verb *schweifen* 'to ramble' exists [@next b], but is semantically not directly related to the participle *geschweift* 'curled'.
 Both seem independently derived from the noun *Schweif* 'bushy tail'.
 The same holds for the participle *gestreift* 'striped' and the verb *streifen* 'to roam, to streak', which are probably both independently related to the noun *Streifen* 'strip, band'.

 ::: ex
 a.
-Die Streifen zackten sich über Schuhe, Bänke, Tische, Mäntel, Bettgitter.
-(DWDS: Fichte, Hubert: Das Waisenhaus, Frankfurt a.
+Die Streifen zackten sich über Schuhe, Bänke, Tische, Mäntel, Bettgitter.^[~~DWDS~~: Fichte, Hubert: Das Waisenhaus, Frankfurt a.
 M.: Fischer-Taschenbuch-Verl.
-1988 [1965], S. 139)
+1988 [1965], S. 139.]
 b.
-Man schweifte wie auf einem riesigen Schuttplatz jenseits der Ränder der bekannten Welt.
-(DWDS: Jünger, Ernst: In Stahlgewittern, Stuttgart: Klett-Cotta 1994 [1920], S. 110)
+Man schweifte wie auf einem riesigen Schuttplatz jenseits der Ränder der bekannten Welt.^[~~DWDS~~: Jünger, Ernst: In Stahlgewittern, Stuttgart: Klett-Cotta 1994 [1920], S. 110.]
 :::

 The participle *gelaunt* (from noun *Laune* 'mood) and *geregnet* (from noun *Regen*, rain) obligatorily needs a manner adverbial, see [@sec:adverbials-nominative].